arduino/docs-content/content/hardware/08.mega/boards/giga-r1-wifi/tutorials/giga-dual-core/giga-dual-core.md

 ### Uploading

-As both cores share the same serial port, choosing the Flash Split + Target Core is required so that the program is uploaded to the correct core.
+As both cores share the same serial port, choosing the **Flash Split** + **Target Core** is required so that the program is uploaded to the correct core.

-Uploading is no different to any other Arduino board: simply click the upload button and wait for it to finish.
+Uploading is no different than to any other Arduino board: simply click the upload button and wait for it to finish.

 ### Booting M4 Core

-The M4 core does not boot by itself; it requires interaction from the M7 core.
-This function is built into the `RPC` library, and needs to be included in the sketch uploaded to the M7:
+The M4 core does not boot by itself as it requires interaction from the M7 core.
+This boot function is built into the `RPC` library, and needs to be included in the sketch uploaded to the M7:

 ```arduino
 #include <RPC.h>